LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :math:`\varepsilon^s` and :math:`\varepsilon^f`, respectively.
 While the
 slow error may be estimated as :math:`\varepsilon^s = \|y_n - \tilde{y}_n\|`,
 non-intrusive approaches for estimating :math:`\varepsilon^f` are more challenging.
-ARKODE provides three strategies within ARKODE to help provide this estimate.
-The first two assume that at each sub-step of the fast integrator :math:`t_{n,m}`, the method computes an estimate of the local temporal error, :math:`\varepsilon^f_{n,m}` (this typically results from its own time step solution and embedding), and that the fast integrator itself is temporally adaptive.
+ARKODE provides two strategies to help provide this estimate, both of which assume that at each sub-step of the fast integrator :math:`t_{n,m}`, the method computes an estimate of the local temporal error, :math:`\varepsilon^f_{n,m}` (this typically results from its own time step solution and embedding), and that the fast integrator itself is temporally adaptive.
 In this case, we assume that the fast integrator was run with the same absolute tolerances as the slow integrator, but that it may have used a potentially different relative solution tolerance, :math:`\text{reltol}^f`.
 The fast integrator then accumulates these local error estimates using either a "maximum accumulation: strategy,

 .. math::
    \varepsilon^f_{max} = \text{reltol}^f \max_{m\in M} \|\varepsilon^f_{n,m}\|_{WRMS},